Water Activities in the Central Platte NRD

 |MANAGMENT PLANS AND AGREEMENTS|

-The Second Increment Joint Integrated Management Plan (IMP) is cooperatively developed by Central Platte NRD & the Nebraska Depart. of Natural Resources.
+The Second Increment Joint Integrated Management Plan (IMP) is cooperatively developed by Central Platte NRD and the Nebraska Dept. of Natural Resources (NeDNR).
 The geographic area is the entirety of the land area within the District boundary.
 The IMP includes Effective Date; Authority; Maps/Management Area Boundaries; Vision; Funding; Science/Methods; First Increment Accomplishments; Goals/Objectives; and Action Items, which include Controls/Triggers, and Monitoring/Evaluation.
-The District will continue existing groundwater controls which are: 1) groundwater moratorium, 2) certification of groundwater uses, 3) groundwater variances, 4) groundwater transfers, and 5) municipal and industrial accounting.
+CPNRD will continue existing groundwater controls which are: 1) groundwater moratorium, 2) certification of groundwater uses, 3) groundwater variances, 4) groundwater transfers, and 5) municipal and industrial accounting.

 Further information or the full text may be requested at (308) 385-6282, or the Department’s website at dnr.nebraska.gov or by telephone at (402) 471-2363